Why My Brain Starts Working When It’s Time to Sleep

 And your brain replies: “Interesting.
 Let’s panic instead.”

-Suddenly you’re aware of:
+Suddenly you are aware of:

 Your breathing.